Nursing Home Costs in 2024

 Renting Out a Property

-When a senior leaves their old home empty after moving to a nursing home, renting it out with careful management could be a valuable income source.
-Turning a home into a rental might become a permanent source of income for the family or just a temporary source of income until the home is sold.
-Ideally, any rental arrangement will be made when the homeowner is still a competent decision-maker.
+When a senior leaves their old home after moving to a nursing home, renting it out with careful management could be a valuable income source.
+Turning a home into a rental might become a permanent source of income for the family or a temporary source of income until they sell the house.
+Ideally, any rental arrangement should be made when the homeowner is still a competent decision-maker.
 For a loved one to take over, that person will need legal guardianship or power of attorney over the homeowner.

 Bridge Loan